EmilyOng/Scratch.activity/README.md

 # Scratch.activity
 ![Scratch](http://i68.tinypic.com/103zn7s.png)

 Hello!
-I am Emily, a GCI'17 participant for Sugar Labs and this is one of the projects that I have worked on- Scratch 3.0 integration into Sugarizer.
+I am Emily, a GCI`17 participant for Sugar Labs and this is one of the projects that I have worked on- Scratch 3.0 integration into Sugarizer.

 ## Definitions

-If you have noticed, [Scratch 3.0](https://github.com/LLK/scratch-gui) uses many '.jsx' and '.ejs' files.
+If you have noticed, [Scratch 3.0](https://github.com/LLK/scratch-gui) uses many `.jsx` and `.ejs` files.

 + [JSX is a preprocessor step that adds XML syntax to JavaScript.
 You can definitely use React without JSX but JSX makes React a lot more elegant.](http://buildwithreact.com/tutorial/jsx)

 + [EJS (Embedded Javascript) is a client-side templating language.](http://www.embeddedjs.com/)

-What I did first was to translate the '.jsx' into '.js' code.
-This can easily be done using [Babel](https://babeljs.io/), a first-generation Javascript compiler, which would be useful in porting '.jsx' into '.js'.
+What I did first was to translate the `.jsx` into `.js` code.
+This can easily be done using [Babel](https://babeljs.io/), a first-generation Javascript compiler, which would be useful in porting `.jsx` into `.js`.

-Following which, I adapted the '.ejs' into '.html', and of course, including the Sugar toolbar and artwork.
+Following which, I adapted the `.ejs` into `.html`, and of course, including the Sugar toolbar and artwork.

 ```
 <meta name="viewport" content="width=device-width, initial-scale=1">